allanLAS/NewsHighlight/README.md

 3. Flask

 # Installation
-To access this application on your termianl, git clone from https://github.com/allanLAS/NewsHighlight.git
+To access this application, users can view the demo via: https:///allan-news-bulletins.herokuapp.com/

+# Known Bugs
+Images do not display

 # Contact Details
 allan@gmail.com